 Chase goes to great lengths to have us identify Paulie as the show’s clown, as in the scene from episode five of the second season in which we find Tony and Paulie at the Lou Costello Memorial Park, at the front of which is a statue of Louis Francis Cristillo, the famous American comedian who, one of the earliest Italian Americans in vaudeville, made his name as the chubby fall guy of the Abbott and Costello comedy duo.
 The scene opens with Paulie staring at the statue (2.5: 8:02 – 9:33).
 Tony arrives and presents Paulie with the news that Furio is arriving from Italy and that Paulie is being “bumped,” receiving a promotion to boss of the crew.
 As the scene progresses we see the Costello statue over Paulie’s shoulder, and it ends with a high shot looking down from the statue’s point-of-view to Tony and Paulie hugging; Paulie has been promoted under the gaze of one of the Italian American patron saints of comedy.

 While Paulie is making fun of other characters, we can see that Chase is using him to make fun of aspects of Italian American culture.
 In the second episode of the first season “46 Long”, Pauly and Big Pussy are trying to track down a stolen car and visit a chain of “Starbuck’s-like” coffee shops in search of an employee who was part of the heist.
 As they are waiting for their drinks Paulie laments what he calls “this espresso shit” (1.2: 15:46 – 16:21)— how U.S. corporations have commodified Italian style coffee, pizza, calzone, and buffalo mozzarella.
 And later he is seen staring down the espresso makers on the shelves of the store.
 When Big Pussy whines, “Again with the rape of the culture.”
-Here the writers uses Paulie to represent the oversensitivity of Italian Americans who feel their culture has been hijacked by capitalism.
+Here the writers use Paulie to represent the oversensitivity of Italian Americans who feel their culture has been hijacked by capitalism.
 Paulie swipes a coffee pot and walks out, an act that represents old school justice: you steal from us, I steal from you (1.2: 23:39 – 24:14).
 This theft is also a classic act of the zanni figure.

 Paulie is the character most affected by the return to Italy dramatized in the fourth episode of the second season, entitled “Commendatori.”
 His are the first words that come to us as they exit the car in front of the Hotel Excelsior in Naples: “Look at this place.
 The mother country.
 T, Here they make it real.”
 Tony responds, as though providing the example that Paulie’s argument needs: “Vesuvius, Jesus.
 Who’s going to tell Artie that mural he spent all that money on looks like a used Trojan compared to this.”
 After Christopher comments on the beauty of Neapolitan women, Paulie asks the driver, in terrible Italian.
 “Oh, paisan, tutto I “whattayacallit” femmina bello coma qui?”
 This exchange, as so many others in the series, represents the gap between Italian Americans and Italians, here, a linguistic gap that increasingly becomes a site of humor throughout the series, especially for those who can identify proper Italian speech (2.4: 12:45 – 13:24).
 Christopher is impressed as he thinks Paulie really knows how to communicate to the local Italians; Paulie, however, comes off as a fool, especially in the eyes of the local Italians.